Perctarit: Return, Catholicism, Impact

 Though Perctarit was peaceful in his reign the kingdom of the Lombards will not remain this way long.
 Cunipert, son of Perctarit, provided aid and guidance during the reign of his father starting in Perctarit’s eighth year.
 Cunipert supports him through the last ten years of his reign.
 In History of the Langobards Paul describes Cunipert as influential to Perctarit’s mercy on Alahis after he is captured during the rebellion.
 Cunipert will succeed Perctarit as king after he is killed in 688.
 He was succeeded by his more combative son, who would battle against the man his father had captured and released.

 His daughter Wigilinda married Duke Grimoald II of Benevento, son of Romuald I of Benevento.
 Perctarit and Rodelinde themselves were to live on in opera as the Bertarido and Rodelinda of Handel's Rodelinda, Regina de' Longobardi, though not much of their actual history survived in Nicola Francesco Haym's libretto, drawn more from Pierre Corneille's Pertharite than from Historia Langobardorum.
 He was buried in the Basilica of Santissimo Salvatore in Pavia.

+An important aspect of this king's tenure is much grimmer.
+Perctarit forced the Jews in his kingdom to adopt Christianity in the year 661.
+“Those who refused were exterminated at the point of the sword”, as the historian Salo W. Baron (1895-1989) pointed out on pp. 32-33 in Vol. 3 Vol. 3, Heirs of Rome and Persia in the : High Middle Ages 500-1200 part of his famous A social and religious history of the Jews.